 - Philly Live Arts Festival in Philadelphia, PA

 The third year of the program offers the student the opportunity to spend one semester outside of the university.
 This semester away allows the student to assist a recognized director in the field, to create a broader network of contacts, and, most importantly, to “observe” a John Wells project in production.

-Recent opportunities for third year graduate directors generously offered by John Wells included observing Wells direct the filming of the USA series Animal Kingdom on location in LA, observing direct the filming of August: Osage County with Meryl Streep on site in Oklahoma, observing Wells on the set of the Showtime television series Shameless, being in the Writer’s Room during the development of an episode of Shameless.
+Recent opportunities for third-year graduate directors generously offered by John Wells included observing Wells direct the filming of the USA series Animal Kingdom on location in LA, the filming of August: Osage County with Meryl Streep on site in Oklahoma, and the filming of the series Shameless.

 Other recent semester-away activities have included working as an assistant director to Neal LaBute, The Wooster Group, John Collins/Elevator Repair Service and others; and pursuing possible job opportunities for post-graduation.
 Graduate directors have also been able to ‘transfer’ their productions begun at CMU to professional venues post-graduation.

 All graduate applicants must submit the following materials by January 1st.